• Skip to primary navigation

 Notes and substitutions

-• Shrimp: It is best to use tiny shrimps.
-For larger sizes, remove the heads and shells as they could be unpleasant to eat.
+• Shrimp: Tiny shrimps with all their parts intact are traditionally used for their crispiness and flavor.
+For larger sizes, remove the heads and shells, as they could be unpleasant to eat.

 Frozen tiny shrimps in a styrofoam container.